Custom Alerts & InsightConnect workflows

-You can automate your team's response to threats identified by custom alerts using the combined power of InsightIDR and InsightConnect.
-When these Rapid7 Insight products work together, you can create workflows that automatically initiate a predefined action (or actions) in your environment each time a custom alert rule is triggered.
-For example, you can configure workflows to post notifications to a Slack channel when an alert threshold is reached, or send email notifications to your security team when someone signed onto the VPN violates a company policy.
+You can automate your team's response to threats identified by basic detection rules using the combined power of InsightIDR and InsightConnect.
+When these Rapid7 Insight products work together, you can create workflows that automatically initiate a predefined action (or actions) in your environment each time a basic detection rule is triggered.
+For example, you can configure workflows to post notifications to a Slack channel when a threshold is reached, or send email notifications to your security team when someone signed onto the VPN violates a company policy.

-To use automation with your custom alert rules, you must have a valid license for InsightConnect and an orchestrator installed in your environment.
+To use automation with your basic detection rules, you must have a valid license for InsightConnect and an orchestrator installed in your environment.
 If you do not currently use InsightConnect but would like to take advantage of this capability, talk to your Customer Advisor and they’ll help you get started.

 Prerequisite Checklist